Farm Net Zero

 What we are doing

-We want people to discover how they can implement climate-friendly practices in their gardens and allotments.
+Through the Farm Net Zero project, we want people to discover how they can implement climate-friendly practices in their gardens and allotments.

-We will encourage attendees to become Soil Superheroes
+We encourage attendees to become Soil Superheroes and share their skills with others on their allotment or street.

-and share their skills with others on their allotment or street.
 In this way, we hope the knowledge will spread like a mycorrhizal network across the region, building connections and increasing resilience.

 By stimulating the conversation between food producers and the public on soil carbon through the project’s findings, we aim to promote climate friendly growing throughout the wider South West.